ashleygwilliams/npm-git-benchmark/README.md

 to control the files that are contained in their packages- much the way a `.gitignore` file allows developers to control what files are tracked by version control.
-Many package authors choose to not include supporting files like tests, documentation, and example code in the pubished packages to reduce the space cost (and sometimes the network cost!) for application writers using their packages.
+Many package authors choose to not include supporting files like tests, documentation, and example code in the pubished packages- although they almost certainly include them in the version control for the package's source.

 This is a less well-known feature of npm, and I wasn't sure how widespread it's usage was- so after running the speed benchmark, I was curious if I would see a difference in `node_modules` disk usage between applications using `git` vs npm dependencies.

+#### Results

 Using `Node 4.6.2` and `npm 3.10.9` on OSX, I npm installed and ran `du` on the `node_modules` directory for each library.